 Making an efficient protection plan starts with proper education.
 That includes ensuring you get free access to accurate and valuable information.
 You need to get a better understanding of the emerging threats associated with seasonal change.
-This is something veterinarians and other pet professionals (vet nurses, behaviorists, nutritionists, groomers, and trainers) must actively work on.
-They need to educate you – the pet parent and give you useful advice.
+This is something your vet practice can help you with.

-Once pet parents are well-informed, they can protect their pets by implementing simple routine changes.
+You can help protect your pet by implementing simple routine changes.
 Since pets are creatures of habit, those routine changes should be made slowly and gradually.
 Here are some useful routine change tips:

 - Avoid feeding your pet during the hottest periods of the day.
 High temperatures decrease appetite.
 On the flip side, if your pet spends a significant amount of time outside when it is cold, give it a more calorie-dense meal to compensate for the energy lost for keeping the body warm.
 If you have any concerns, always speak to your vet clinic about the most appropriate diet and quantity of food.